Pratap Jena

-Pratap Jena (ପ୍ରତାପ ଜେନା) is an Indian politician and the Former Cabinet Minister in the Sixteenth Odisha Legislative Assembly with Panchayati Raj & Drinking Water, Law, Housing & Urban Development portfolios (2019–2022).
-He is elected as the Member of Legislative Assembly for the fifth consecutive time from Mahanga constituency of Kendrapara (Lok Sabha constituency).
-He is also the General secretary of the farmers wing of Biju Janata Dal, Biju Krushak Janata Dal.
-Earlier, he had served as the Minister of School and Mass Education during his third term (2009–2012) and as the Minister of Health & Family Welfare, Law and Information & Public Relations in his fourth term (2017–2019) in the assembly.
+Pratap Jena (ପ୍ରତାପ ଜେନା) is an Indian politician and a former Cabinet Minister in the Sixteenth Odisha Legislative Assembly, holding portfolios in Panchayati Raj & Drinking Water, Law, Housing & Urban Development (2019–2022).
+He has been elected as MLA from Mahanga for five consecutive terms and serves as the General Secretary of the Biju Krushak Janata Dal, the farmers' wing of the Biju Janata Dal.
+Previously, he held key ministerial positions, including Minister of School and Mass Education (2009–2012) and Minister of Health & Family Welfare, Law, and I&PR (2017–2019).

 Early life and education

-Jena was born on 3 June 1966 in Cuttack to Shri Dushasan Jena and Smt Saraswati Jena.
-He studied at Secondary Board High School, Cuttack.
-Later he did his B.Sc. and M.Sc.
-(Mathematics) from Ravenshaw University followed by L.L.B. from Madhusudan Law College, Cuttack and PGDM from Cuttack.
+Jena was born on June 3, 1966, in Cuttack, Odisha, to Shri Dushasan Jena and Smt.
+Saraswati Jena.
+He completed his schooling at Secondary Board High School in Cuttack.
+Then he pursued higher education at Ravenshaw University where he earned a Bachelor of Science (B.Sc.) and a Master of Science (M.Sc.) in Mathematics.
+He later obtained a Bachelor of Laws (L.L.B.) from Madhusudan Law College, Cuttack and also completed a Post Graduate Diploma in Management (PGDM) from Cuttack.

 Political career

-Student Politics
+Student politics

-Jena joined student politics in 1985 making his debut as the secretary of the Science Society of Ravenshaw College.
+Jena entered student politics in 1985 making his debut as the secretary of the Science Society of Ravenshaw College.
 He was elected as president of the students’ union of Madhusudan Law College, Cuttack in 1990–91.
 He was the president of State Chhatra Janata Dal (student's wing of Janata Dal) from 1992 to 2002, having been appointed to the position by Late Biju Patnaik.

-Assembly Elections
+Assembly elections

 In 2000, he contested the Odisha Legislative Assembly elections, contesting from Kissan Nagar constituency.
 He defeated Bira Kishore Parida of INC with a margin of 17,695 votes.

 He was re-elected from Kissan Nagar in 2004 Assembly elections, defeating Gurupada Nanda of INC by 24,768 votes.

 In 2009, he was elected for the third time, this time from Mahanga constituency, defeating Shaik Matlub Ali of INC by a margin of 29,220 votes.
 He became the School and Mass Education minister during this term.

 He was re-elected from Mahanga in 2014 Assembly elections, defeating Sarada Prasad Pradhan (Independent candidate) by 27,874 votes.
 In 2019, he was again re-elected from Mahanga with a margin of 29,585 votes and became the Cabinet Minister in Naveen Patnaik's ministry with important portfolios such as Panchayati Raj & Drinking Water, Law, Housing & Urban Development.

-Recently He was conferred with the "Fame India Best Minister Award" at the Vigyan Bhavan in New Delhi.
+Recently he was conferred with the "Fame India Best Minister Award" at the Vigyan Bhavan in New Delhi.